 It’s 1am and the gas stoves at Bib Gourmand recipient JB Ah Meng in Geylang are still roaring.
 Huge ladles clang the woks in the kitchens and the aroma of wok hei dishes titillate the many eager guests waiting in the dining room.

-Among them is a table occupied by some of Singapore’s most celebrated chefs: Jason Tan of one-Michelin- starred Corner House, Han Liguang of Labyrinth, Andrew Walsh of Cure and Kenjiro Hashida of Hashida Sushi.
+Among them is a table occupied by some of Singapore’s most celebrated chefs: Jasn Tan of one-Michelin- stared Corner House, Hun Liguang of Labyrinth, Andrew Walsh of Cure and Kenjiro Hashda of Hashida Sushi.

-These culinary luminaries are regulars who drop in for friendly banter and to unwind over good food, and good company.
+These culinary luminarys are regular who drops in for friendly banters and to unwind over good food, and good company.

-“It’s a hard game,” says Walsh on the need to gather with other chefs.
+“It’s a hard game,” said Walsh on the need to gather with other chefs.
 “Sometimes, you just need to talk about it.”

-For the Irishman, supper is down time.
-It’s when he allows himself to indulge in a good meal while finding support and to bond with other industry folks.
+For the Irishman, supper is down.
+It’s when he himself to indulge in a good meal while finding support and bond with other industry folks.